Frequently Asked Questions by Parents

 How can I pay for the camp?

-We accept payment by bank transfer or American Express.
+We accept payment by bank transfer or American Express (no Visa, Mastercard, etc.).

 Our invoices are issued only in Swiss Francs (CHF).
 If you wish to make a payment in Euros or Dollars, your bank should do the conversion according to the exchange rate of the day.